ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 ### App Store reviews: ________________

-I have recieved no comments on the app, although it does not do anything yet from a user perspective (other than use several hundred lines of code to print "Hello, World!", and run very slowly).
+I have received no comments on the app, although it does not do anything yet from a user perspective (other than use several hundred lines of code to print "Hello, World!", and run very slowly).

 ### Face-to-face community: ________________

-I would like to use the advantages provided by the University environment during this last year of my attendence to connect with people interested in this project.
+I would like to use the advantages provided by the University environment during this last year of my attendance to connect with people interested in this project.
 I am currently the only person working on the project, although I have talked about it briefly in the context of class presentations, and have discussed it a bit with a few professors.

 ### Influencers: ________________